-Wendy Yamashita, a Presidential Scholar, has been recognized for her outstanding achievements in the arts by President Ronald Reagan, and received commendations from the Superintendent of Education, the Mayor of Honolulu and the Governor of the State of Hawaii.
-As a music representative of Hawaii, she has had the honor of performing for Her Imperial Highness Princess Norinomiya of Japan, the Consul General of Japan and the President of the United States.
+Wendy Yamashita, a U.S. Presidential Scholar, has been recognized for her outstanding achievements in the arts by President Ronald Reagan, the Governor of the State of Hawaii, the Mayor of Honolulu, and the Superintendent of Education and had the honor of performing for Her Imperial Highness Princess Norinomiya of Japan and The Honorable Consul General of Japan.

 Since her orchestral debut with the Honolulu Symphony Orchestra at age eight, Dr. Yamashita appeared with the Seattle Philharmonic, University of Washington Symphony Orchestra, University of Washington Wind Ensemble, University of Hawaii Symphony, Maui Symphony, Maui Pops!
 Orchestra, Hawaii Symphony and performed in the United Kingdom, Japan, and major US venues such as Carnegie Hall, Lincoln Center, Steinway Hall, Kennedy Center for the Performing Arts, Meany Theatre, Maui Arts and Cultural Center, Neal Blaisdell Concert Hall and Arena.
 Her performances have also been featured on National Public Radio and television.

 Dr. Yamashita’s accolades include top prizes at the Los Angeles Liszt Competition, Pinault International Competition, and Ladies’ Music Club Debut Competition, and is a recipient of the Outstanding Young Women of America, National Foundation for the Arts Award, Frances Dickey Music Education Award, Paderewski Gold Medal, Promise of Excellence Award Women in Communications Matrix Table: Seattle Professional Chapter, and Amfac Award in Music.